PCIRM

 By attending URM’s PCIRM training course, you will learn about all of the component parts of information risk management.
 You will learn, for example, how to identify the important information assets in your organisation and understand why they are important.
 You will also learn how to identify the threats that could harm your key assets and also to assess any vulnerabilities that might lead to those threats materialising.
 The PCIRM training course also teaches you about the different options available to treat the risks that you have identified and what the most effective and appropriate controls are.
 Information classification schemes is another subject that is covered on the course along with the most effective ways of communicating information risk to your organisation’s management so that they can make informed decisions on how to proceed.

-URM’s PCIRM course is delivered by our experienced information security and risk management consultants and practitioners in a classroom environment.
+URM’s PCIRM course is delivered by our experienced information security and risk management consultants and practitioners.
 You will learn all the key components of information risk management through a combination of PowerPoint presentations and real-life examples on how to apply risk management processes.
-Working through case studies in small groups, you will undertake practical exercises on each stage of the risk management process.
+Working through case studies, you will undertake practical exercises on each stage of the risk management process.
 This will enable you to quickly gain hands-on experience on what you have learned in the classroom.
-URM’s trainers are experienced information security and risk management practitioners and consultants and will be on hand to discuss and review what you have learned and applied.
+URM’s trainers are experienced information security and risk management practitioners and consultants and are happy to discuss and review what you have learned and applied as well as addressing any specific queries you may have.
 By attending URM’s PCIRM course, you will build the knowledge and confidence to implement information risk management processes within your own organisation or in your future career.

 As the PCIRM is a practitioners course, it is intended for those who have an understanding of information security and the need for effective risk management.
 An understanding of IT, ISO 27001 and how information security is managed within your organisation would be advantageous.